mrimann/gitlab-omnibus-updater/README.md

 Introduction:
 -------------

+**ATTENTION** Since v7.10.4 the Gitlab guys started to publish their own *.deb repositories which probably makes this script useless at all.
+I looked if the script can easily be adapted - but found out that's not as easy as I thougt at first.
+Since this script basically was just a helper to easily keep a Gitlab-Omnibus-Installation current, it's not needed anymore in this setup: **I consider the published packages as the way to go now!
+This project is not maintained further from now on.**

+Details on how to switch to the official Debian/Ubuntu packages can be found here: https://about.gitlab.com/upgrade-to-package-repository/

 This is just a small script to update an existing Gitlab instance to a newer version.
 Basically it just executes the commands from the Gitlab documentation, but in an automated way (hint: automation).

 This is tested on Ubuntu 14.04 with GiLab Omnibus 7.3.x

-**ATTENTION** Since v7.10.4 something does not work anymore, I tried to fix it but couldn't find an easy solution.
-The Gitlab guys started to publish their own *.deb repositories which probably makes this script useless at all.

 How to update GitLab?